craigtp/BookDigests/BookDigests/SoftwareEstimation.md

 ## Chapter 2 - How good an estimator are you?
 * Don't provide "percentage confident" estimates (especially "90% confident") unless you have a quantitatively derived basis for doing so.
 * Avoid using artificially narrow ranges.
 Be sure the ranges you use in your estimates don't misrepresent your confidence in your estimates.
-* It’s common to feel the necessity to keep your estimates more narrow than wide.
-If you’re pressured to narrow your estimates, verify that the pressure is coming from an external source and not yourself!
+* It's common to feel the necessity to keep your estimates more narrow than wide.
+If you're pressured to narrow your estimates, verify that the pressure is coming from an external source and not yourself!

 ## Chapter 3 - Value of accurate estimates
 * Underestimating can lead to many negative consequences such as: More Status meetings, Frequent re-estimation, Preparing interim releases, fixing bugs from quick-n-dirty implementations etc. Each of these activities do not need to occur at all when a project is meeting its goals, and they drain time from  productive work on the project thus making it take longer than it would if it were estimated and planned accurately.
-* Overestimating can lead to Parkinson’s Law (work expands to fill the time allocated to it) or "Student’s Syndrome" (procrastination and leaving things to the last minute).
-This is frequently the reason for managers to "squeeze" estimates if they think they’re overestimated.
+* Overestimating can lead to Parkinson's Law (work expands to fill the time allocated to it) or "Student's Syndrome" (procrastination and leaving things to the last minute).
+This is frequently the reason for managers to "squeeze" estimates if they think they're overestimated.
 * Don't intentionally underestimate.
-The penalty for underestimation is more severe than the penalty for overestimation (parkinson’s law/"student syndrome").
+The penalty for underestimation is more severe than the penalty for overestimation (parkinson's law/"student syndrome").
 Address concerns about overestimation through planning and control, not by biasing your estimates.
 * When asked "We need this software in 4 months" and you believe it will take at least 6 months.
 Recognize a mismatch between a project's business target and a project's estimate for what it is: valuable risk information that the project might not be successful.
 Take corrective action early, when it can do some good such as reducing the scope of the deliverables, increasing team size etc.
 * Many businesses value predictability more than development time, cost, or flexibility.
 That is, they would rather have a longer estimate with lower variability than a shorter estimate with higher variability (i.e. can deliver between 6 and 12 months vs between 9 and 10 months).
 Be sure you understand what your business values the most.

 ## Chapter 4 - Where does estimation error come from?
 * It isn't possible to estimate the amount of work required to build something when that "something" has not been defined.
 * At the beginning of the project, less information about how the project will run over time and long it will take is available upon which to make our estimates and decisions.
-This means there’s a high level of uncertainty at this stage of the project.
+This means there's a high level of uncertainty at this stage of the project.
 As time passes, more data/information naturally becomes available, uncertainty is reduced  and estimates and decisions can become more accurate.
 This narrowing over time of the uncertainty level is known as the "Cone of Uncertainty".
 * Consider the effect of the Cone of Uncertainty on the accuracy of your estimate.
 Your estimate cannot have more accuracy than is possible at your project's current position within the Cone.
 * Don't assume that the Cone of Uncertainty will narrow itself.
 You must force the Cone to narrow by removing sources of variability from your project.
 * Account for the Cone of Uncertainty by using predefined uncertainty ranges in your estimates and by having one person create the "how much" part of the estimate and a different person create the "how uncertain" part of the estimate.